Alexia Putellas: 2020–23: Leadership, injury and World Cup victory

-2023–present: World Cup and Nations League victories, major disputes

 In September 2022, Putellas gave her public support to fifteen of her Spain teammates, known as Las 15, who refused to play for the national team until the RFEF addressed their concerns about their poor mental and physical health in the squad.
 On 23 September, she and the fifteen players posted a joint statement that criticised the RFEF for their response to the situation.
 As the RFEF refused to acknowledge the protest, Putellas acted as a mediator between players and the federation; aiming to see the conflict resolved before the 2023 FIFA Women's World Cup, some improvements in condition were achieved.

 After recovering from her ACL injury, Putellas was recalled to the squad in June 2023.
 She scored on her return to the national team after almost a year, in a 7–0 friendly win against Panama on 29 June; the next day she was called up to the squad for the 2023 World Cup.
 Having not started or played a full match in over a year, Putellas was not as involved in the World Cup campaign as Spain may have hoped, still not entirely match fit.
 She provided an assist in the group stage game against Zambia, but more in-form players instead led the squad during the tournament.
 Despite her lack of minutes ahead of the later stages, sports media felt that Spain would not be able to go the distance without Putellas' influence.
 In the World Cup final against England, Putellas came off the bench in the 90th minute to replace Mariona Caldentey.
 The match ended in a 1–0 victory for Spain to achieve their first ever major trophy.

+SeAcabó

 Putellas speaking about respect for women in September 2023 (Note: Speech in Catalan, subtitles in English, sign in Spanish Sign Language.)

 Turmoil in the squad returned immediately following the World Cup victory, due to the Rubiales affair, including the #SeAcabó movement started by Putellas; most eligible players refused to play for the team but were called up anyway for the 2023–24 UEFA Women's Nations League in September 2023.
 Under legal threat if they did not attend, causing public outcry, Putellas was part of a meeting in Oliva that saw the RFEF agree to make significant structural changes promptly.
 Having been named Spain captain ahead of the 2022 Euro but unable to take the role due to her ACL injury, Putellas had been blacklisted from captaining Spain at the 2023 World Cup by Vilda due to her support for Las 15; following the start of restructuring in the RFEF, including removal of Vilda, the team voted for Putellas to be captain again.
 With her position as the team's unifier, leader, and spokesperson, it was reported that some people in power at the RFEF were unhappy with the influence Putellas holds over football in Spain and that they want to try to remove her.